 According to the UWMP, the population of the Central Marina service area will increase from approximately 16,800 in 2010 to approximately 24,000 in 2020, an annualized growth rate on 3.6 percent.
 However, this analysis assumes a more conservative annual customer account growth of just over 1.0 percent over that same time period.
+Based on discussion with staff, Carollo reduced the growth rate in the UWMP by one-third.
 Equal annual account growth escalators were applied to both Marina Water and Marina Sewer.

 The population of the Ord Community service area is expected to increase from approximately 15,300 in 2010 to approximately 34,000 in 2020, an annualized growth rate of 7.6 percent.
-Given the realized growth rate since 2010 is considerably lower, Carollo has adjusted the analysis with a forecasted annual customer account growth of 4.3 percent Again, equal annual account growth escalators were applied to both Ord Water and Ord Sewer.
+Given the realized growth rate since 2010 is considerably lower, Carollo has adjusted the analysis with a forecasted annual customer account growth of 4.3 percent.
+Based on discussion with staff, Carollo discounted the UWMP's forecasted rate by 75 percent.
+Again, equal annual account growth escalators were applied to both Ord Water and Ord Sewer.

-In its last fiscal year, Marina Water sold approximately 740,000 units of water.
+In FY2012, Marina Water sold approximately 743,000 units of water.
 Over the course of the study, through FY2018, demand is forecasted to rise to 815,000 hcf.
 This increase constitutes nearly a 10% increase in overall consumption as compared to FY2012.
 This forecast is based on historical trends and reflects the reductions to the UWMP predictions.

-In FY2013, Ord Water sold approximately 940,000 units of water.
+In FY2012, Ord Water sold approximately 940,000 units of water.
 Demand is forecasted to rise to 1.3 million hcf by FY2018.
 This increase constitutes nearly a 38% increase in overall consumption as compared to FY2012.
 This forecast is based on historical trends and reflects the reductions from the UWMP.
 Should demands or other major assumptions, significantly vary from forecasted levels, the District may need to update its financial plan and rates to adequately fund operations.